-In order to assist with the application of the notional test staff should access the given by the applicant before this assessment is carried out.
-See LSAN HS WBU BB
+In order to assist with the application of the notional test staff should access the Benefit and Budget Calculator on Gateway.
+It is vitally important that consent is given by the applicant before this assessment is carried out.
+See LSAN HS WBU BB Calculator 01 21.